An ‘abnormal load’ is a vehicle that has any of the following:

 Please note: IMPORTANT ANNOUNCEMENT:

-Devon and Cornwall Police and Dorset Police as from 1 January 2019 will only accept ESDAL AIL notifications.
+Devon and Cornwall Police & Dorset Police from 1 January 2019 only accept ESDAL2 AIL notifications.
 Please see the attachment for further details.

 Give advance notice